 sc stop "SysMain" & sc config "SysMain" start=disabled

-Once you get the Success message, it means service has been disabled.
+Once you get the Success message, it means the service has been disabled.

 3. Disable SysMain using Registry Editor

-Registry Editor is a database system that store the low level system settings in the key value pair.
-Following steps will show you how to disable SysMain service using Registry Editor.
+Registry Editor is a database system that stores the low-level system settings in the key-value pair.
+The following steps will show you how to disable the SysMain service using Registry Editor.

 - Press the Windows + R shortcut key to open the Run Box.

 - Type regedit.exe in the Run Box, then hit the enter button.

 - In the Registry Editor, navigate to the following key.

 - Under the SysMain collection, you will get a REG_DWORD Start key.